SCABIES

 Person-to-person

-Itch mites can spread between humans, especially during prolonged skin contact (longer than five to ten minutes), for example while playing together, cuddling, helping with personal hygiene, when sharing a bed or during sexual intercourse.
+Itch mites spread between humans, especially during prolonged skin contact (generally five to ten minutes), for example while playing together, cuddling, helping with personal hygiene, sharing a bed or during sexual intercourse.
 Shaking hands or a brief hug usually does not lead to transmission.
 In the case of crusted scabies (scabies crustosa), a highly contagious form of scabies, the number of mites on the skin is very high, which is why even short-term skin contact may lead to an infection.

-Outside the host, itch mites can survive for around two days in clothing or bedclothes.
-Transmission via shared bed linen, blankets, cushions or clothing is rare, however, although it is possible in the case of crusted scabies because of the large number of itch mites.
+Without a host, the itch mites can survive for around two days in clothing or bed linen.
+But transmission through shared bed linen, blankets, upholstery or clothing is rare.
+However, it is possible in the case of crusted scabies because of the large number of itch mites.

-The first symptoms of scabies often include skin burning and itching, which are made worse by warmth.
-Itching may even affect skin areas that are not directly infested by itch mites.
-The spaces between fingers and toes, the wrists, ankles, armpits, elbows, nipples and genitals are affected primarily.
-In infants and young children, however, the scalp, face as well as the palms and soles may also be affected.
+The first symptoms of scabies often include skin burning and itching, which are made worse by the warmth of your bed.
+Itching may even affect areas of the skin that are not directly affected by itch mites.
+The spaces between fingers and toes, wrists, ankles, armpits, elbows, nipples and genitals are primarily affected.
+In infants and young children, the scalp, face and soles of feet may also be affected.

-Typical symptoms include fine, dark and irregular lines in the skin that are difficult to see with the naked eye.
-They correspond to the burrow tracks of the mites.
+Typical symptoms include fine, irregular lines in the skin.
+These are the burrow tracks of the mites that are visible in the skin.
 After a while, the skin reacts by developing blisters the size of a pinhead, reddened raised nodules or pustules.
-In addition, skin areas injured by scratching may also develop purulent inflammation.
-In the case of prolonged infestation, a large-scale allergic skin rash may develop in response to the mites’ excretions.
+In addition, areas of the skin injured by scratching because of the itching may develop purulent inflammation.
+In the case of a prolonged infestation, a large-scale allergic rash may develop in response to the mites‘ excretions.

-People with a weakened immune system are at particular risk of developing crusted scabies.
-In these patients, a great number of mites are present in the skin, accompanied by pronounced encrustation.
+People with a weak immune system are at particular risk of developing the highly contagious form, crusted scabies.
+In these cases, a great number of mites are present in the skin, accompanied by pronounced encrustation.

 What is the incubation period and how long are you contagious?

 Upon first infection, the symptoms become apparent after only two to five weeks, while they occur as soon as after one to four days on reinfection.
-Scabies is therefore contagious long before patients exhibit any symptoms and remains so while itch mites are present on the skin.
-Skin changes may be minor and a mite infection can go unnoticed for a long time in patients who maintain strict personal hygiene and use cosmetics.
-Scabies often becomes chronic if left untreated.
+Scabies is therefore contagious long before sufferers exhibit any symptoms and remains so while itch mites are present on the skin.

 What should I do if I fall ill?